 The interest rate for repaying loans is costlier.

 RBI supervises the functioning of formal sources of loan and also ensures that these facilities should also be given to small cultivators and small borrowers.

-In informal sector no such organisation is there to supervise the credit activities of lenders that they used to charge higher rate of interest on loans.
+In the informal sector, no such organisation is there to supervise the credit activities of lenders that they used to charge a higher rate of interest on loans.